-Turn your indoor wedding into the ultimate garden party with some strategically placed trees!
-"For example, our bride really wanted a garden vibe at her St. Regis Atlanta wedding so for the tented ceremony we brought in tree-like arrangements on pedestals to frame the ceremony and create an outdoorsy forest feel," describes Sarah Chancey, Founder of Chancey Charm.
-Then afterward, they moved indoors for the reception and brought the garden with them!
+Turn your indoor wedding into the ultimate garden party with some strategically placed trees.
+"For example, our bride really wanted a garden vibe at her St. Regis Atlanta wedding so for the tented ceremony we brought in tree-like arrangements on pedestals to frame the ceremony and create an outdoorsy forest feel," describes Sarah Chancey, founder of Chancey Charm.
+Then afterward, they moved indoors for the reception and brought the garden with them.
 "We went above and beyond with tree-like centerpieces and grass runners, which truly transformed the ballroom into a whimsical, upscale space that brought our bride's garden vision to life."

-2. Define the space.
+Define the Space

-Trees are not only a great way to make an indoor reception feel like the outdoors, but using them around your dance floor can also help define the space and create a more intimate feel, especially if you're in a large, traditional ballroom, notes Marilisa Schachinger of Martel Events.
+Trees are not only a great way to make an indoor reception feel like the outdoors.
+But using them around your dance floor can also help define the space and create a more intimate feel.
+Especially if you're in a large, traditional ballroom, notes Marilisa Schachinger of Martel Events.

 Don't want those tent poles or supporting beams in barns showing?
-Luxury wedding and event planner Tara Consolati of Tara Consolati Events suggests using trees to help camouflage them!
-"Trees on either side of the band stage can also help soften the "technical" details of sound equipment and speakers," adds Schachinger.
+Luxury wedding and event planner Tara Consolati of Tara Consolati Events suggests using trees to help camouflage them.
+"Trees on either side of the band stage can also help soften the 'technical' details of sound equipment and speakers," adds Schachinger.

 If you have a great entryway, you can always create a striking escort card tree that will wow your guests, notes Laura Irizarry-Garcia, owner of LIG Events.
-This idea, of course, works for place cards too and even favors if you want to get super creative!
+This idea, of course, works for place cards too and even favors if you want to get super creative.

 To instantly make a space more intimate, place trees around the perimeter of the room, advises Irizarry-Garcia.
 They will soften the hard lines of the walls and enclose the space in a gentle manner, creating a cozier environment, she says.
 "Also, who wouldn't love dining in a beautiful allée of trees?
 Placing a long table between two rows of trees is a stunning way to create a magical and memorable space, even if you are indoors."

-An 8-foot tree sounds like it's tall, but it will look very small in a ballroom, warns Irizarry-Garcia.
+An eight-foot tree sounds like it's tall, but it will look very small in a ballroom, warns Irizarry-Garcia.
 "The bigger, the better.
 However, make sure the trees will be able to make their way in and out of the space!
-And don't forget lighting.
+And don't forget the lighting.
 Lighting trees properly will only enhance their appearance and make them more impressive."